Advice from a CSUF Alum and Physician

 What you can do as a premedical student is make your application as strong as possible and hope a medical school accepts you.
 This guide will help you make important decisions and provide insight into the process of "getting in."

 So, how can you increase your chances of gaining admission to medical school?
-First, buy a copy of the Medical School Admissions Requirements or MSAR (available in the Kennel Bookstore for about $15).
+First, buy a copy of the Medical School Admissions Requirements or MSAR (available in the Kennel Bookstore).
 [A copy for your perusal and online access to the data on the website can be found at the Science and Health Careers Information Center, Science Building 1, room 136.]
 It contains valuable information for pre-meds on the medical schools here in the United States and Canada.
 You will refer to it often while applying, and even though you are just starting, reading a current copy will help answer many questions you now have.
 Second, read the rest of this guide.
-Third, see the College s premed advisor [Dr. Frank].
+Third, see the College's premed advisor [Dr. Riley].

 One of the most important factors determining your chances for admission to medical school are your undergraduate and/or graduate grades.
 If you have a GPA below 3.3 at the time you apply to medical school, your chances for admission are significantly less.
 If your GPA is below a 3.0, your chances are less than 2%.
 Getting the highest GPA is possible is your goal!
 I cannot emphasize this more.
 Many books have been written on how to get good grades, but remember there is no substitute for hard work, and studying smart is more efficient in the long run.